1960 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Understanding these five varieties is crucial for any serious collector because they represent completely different market segments.
 The business strikes (No Mint Mark and D) were made for circulation, while the proof varieties were specially manufactured for collectors.

-The CAM (Cameo) and DCAM (Deep Cameo) designations refer to the contrast quality between frosted devices and mirror-like fields on proof coins.
-Each variety has its own rarity profile, value trajectory, and collector following, making it essential to know exactly what type of 1960 quarter you’re holding.
+The CAM (Cameo) and DCAM (Deep Cameo) designations refer to the contrast quality between frosted design elements (called “devices”) and mirror-like flat areas (called “fields”) on proof coins.
+Each variety has its own rarity profile, value trajectory, and collector following — making it essential to know exactly what type of 1960 quarter you’re holding before attempting to sell or value it.

 1960 No Mint Mark Quarter Value